WLANThermo/WLANThermo_v2/software/usr/share/doc/WLANThermo/probedata/readme.md

 * Froggit Smoke MAX 2

 Available as a meat probe or as a shorter grill chamber probe.
+## ThermoWorks
+Used in these thermometers:
+* ThermoWorks Pro-Series Probes (*maybe slightly different values*)

+Available in differents shapes.
 ## Weber_6743
 Used in these thermometers:
 * Weber Style 6741